nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
-AddressBook shows an error message.
+QuickCache shows an error message.

     Use case resumes at step 2.